Most cannabis growers worry if we see purple stems, stalks, and petioles on our marijuana plants.

 In bloom phase, root feed Bud Candy, Bud Factor X, and Microbial Munch (all three have magnesium).

 Fixing phosphorus deficiency is challenging because there are few solo phosphorus supplements.

 If I suspect phosphorus deficiency, I add B-52 in grow phase, and B-52 and Big Bud in bloom phase.

-The B-52 provides added phosphorus, nitrogen, and potassium, along with B vitamins that help stressed plants and bud development.
+The B-52 provides added phosphorus, nitrogen, and potassium, along with B vitamins that help stressed plants.

 Beware that most bloom boosters contain way too much phosphorus in relation to potassium.

 Inferior hydroponics base nutrients and supplements can create lockout and deficiencies, as can incorrect root zone pH, bad water, overwatering, and overfeeding.